RaspberryPiFoundation/scratch-curriculum/README.md

 ## Contributing

 1. Fork this repo
-2. Copy the 'English' folder and rename it appropriately e.g. 'Español'
+2. Copy the 'en-GB' folder and rename it appropriately e.g. 'es' for Español
 3. Translate the contents of the curriculum
 4. Make a pull request
 5. Ask another native speaker to review your translation and, if they’re happy, comment on the pull request with a thumbs up